 Using Cross-Sector Data to Support Early Childhood Development

-Project Description
+Project overview

 Prenatal and early childhood experiences have a significant impact on children’s development and their educational trajectory (Currie & Almond, 2011).
 Providing support and early intervention for families with young children can promote healthy child development, reducing the need for later interventions and increasing the likelihood of self-sufficiency in adulthood (Bradbury et al., 2012, Penn, 2011).
 However, there is limited evidence connecting public investments in children on school readiness and early grade outcomes using publicly available data in the state administrative system.
 This project aims to strengthen understanding of how longitudinal and cross-sector data can inform policy and evidence-based decision making in North Carolina.